robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 - Websites are actually just a bunch of files — images, text, and website-specific code.
 - They're hosted on servers — all the files for Google.com live on Google's servers.
-- Your browser is the client: It asks Google for the Google.com files, so it can show them to you.
+- Your browser is the client: It asks Google for the Google.com files so it can show them to you.

 <aside class="notes">